-The District's Board of Directors adopted the 2023 Budget on December 20, 2022.
-Projected revenues for 2023 are based on a 5% increase to the 2022 rate structure, as approved by the Board.
-Due to supply chain issues experienced in 2022, several large projects that were included in the 2022 budget were unable to be completed.
-These projects are scheduled to begin in 2023 and are included in the 2023 budget.
+The District's Board of Directors adopted the 2024 Budget on December 19, 2023.
+Projected revenues for 2024 are based on a 5% increase to the 2023 rate structure, as approved by the Board.
+Several large projects were included in the 2023 budget and remained unfinished at the end of the year.
+The amount needed to complete these "Construction in Progress" projects is included in the 2024 budget.
 The District anticipates the collection of System Development Fees in the amount of \$225,000 for single-family residential permits, \$11,250 for permits adding Accessory Dwelling Units (ADUs) to existing accounts, and \$29,250 for commercial permits.
-In addition, \$32,475 is budgeted as income related to the District's SDF funds.
+In addition, \$191,070 is budgeted as income related to the District's SDF funds.